MystenLabs/sui/doc/template/overview.md

 Always make the tile of the page (above) active.
 Then modify, augment, and replace the sample text in this file as you see fit.
 It's merely a starting point.

-Explain the purpose of this page right here before the very first sub-heading.
+## Purpose

+Explain the purpose of this page right here.
 Give our users a quick summary of the primary functions of the page's subject.
 Answer these questions:

 * What does the subject of this page do?
 * Why does it exist?